Every Star Wars film ranked from worst to best

 3. Star Wars Episode VIII — The Last Jedi (2017)

 The good: The throne room fight!
 Porgs!
 The gasp-inducing thrill of the Holdo maneuver!
-Did we mention the throne room fight!!!!
+Did we mention the throne room fight?!

 2. Star Wars: Episode IV — A New Hope (1977)

-The good: There’s so much here to love: R2-D2!
-Carrie Fisher’s brave, I’ll-rescue-my-own-damn-self princess!
-Harrison Ford’s jawline!
-But let’s give a special shoutout to John Williams’ score for elevating every moment, from the glorious opening fanfare to that catchy cantina soundtrack.
+The good: There's so much here to love: R2-D2!
+Fisher's brave, I'll-rescue-my-own-damn-self princess!
+Ford's jawline!
+But let's give a special shoutout to John Williams' score for elevating every moment, from the glorious opening fanfare to that catchy cantina soundtrack.

 The bad: More than four decades later, the lightsaber duels and effects can seem a little rough in places.
-And man, people in this movie sure bounce back quickly from tragedy, whether it’s Leia watching Alderaan explode and then immediately moving on, or Luke collapsing at the sight of Aunt Beru (Shelagh Fraser) and Uncle Owen’s (Phil Brown) charred bodies — and then never mentioning them ever again. —Devan Coggan
+And man, people in this movie sure bounce back quickly from tragedy, whether it's Leia watching Alderaan explode and then immediately moving on, or Luke collapsing at the sight of Aunt Beru (Shelagh Fraser) and Uncle Owen's (Phil Brown) charred bodies—and then never mentioning them ever again. —Devan Coggan

 1. Star Wars: Episode V — The Empire Strikes Back (1980)

-A sequel that’s also the ultimate cinematic expansion pack, the second Star Wars movie pushes the first film’s retro-junk space opera style into cosmic glory, even as it layers in transformative new notes of romantic comedy and haunted-bloodline Greek tragedy.
-The first act on frozen Hoth the standard for visceral science-fiction thrills, with Luke brought low by a monstrous wampa and the whole Rebellion running scared from clanking AT-ATs.
-The screenplay by Leigh Brackett and Lawrence Kasdan splits the heroes into two journeys.
-It’s a brilliant schism, freeing Han (Ford) and Leia to engage in love-on-the-run banter while Luke learns swampland zen from Master Yoda.
-And director Irvin Kershner brought a fluidity to the visual storytelling that makes the Lucas-helmed entries look comparatively flat.
+A sequel that's also the ultimate cinematic expansion pack, the second Star Wars movie pushes the first film's retro-junk space opera style into cosmic glory, even as it layers in transformative new notes of romantic comedy and haunted-bloodline Greek tragedy.
+The first act on frozen Hoth sets the standard for visceral science-fiction thrills, with Luke brought low by a monstrous wampa and the whole Rebellion running scared from clanking AT-ATs.
+The screenplay by Leigh Brackett and Lawrence Kasdan splits the heroes between two journeys.
+It's a brilliant schism, freeing Han and Leia to engage in love-on-the-run banter while Luke learns swampland zen from Master Yoda.
+Director Irvin Kershner brings a fluidity to the visual storytelling that makes the Lucas-helmed entries look comparatively flat.
 Empire built its legacy on narrative darkness: the cruel Vader twist, the sight of Han in carbonite.
 But it belongs on top of this list because of how deftly it blends out-of-this-world fantasias with witty heart and sensitive soul.